itsdotbmp/Undergraduate-Pilot-Training/sortie-1/training.md

 > NELLIS TRAFFIC, TALON 1, Training flight of TWO A4s, Taxiing from APRON via BRAVO to RUNWAY TWO THREE RIGHT

 **A.** Firstly, this call is to all traffic within the Nellis airspace.
-We will go into greater detail (here[link]) on non-towered airfield communication.
+We will go into greater detail (here[#non-towered-airfields]) on non-towered airfield communication.

 **B.** Secondly, the sender identifies the callsign of the flight, in this case TALON 1, this allows other pilots to know who is transmitting.
 Then, the sender identifies some key details about the nature of their flight as this is their first call on the frequency.
 Typically the number and type of aircraft the flight contains, and in this case, that it is a training flight.